-- Demographics of Hip, Knee and Shoulder Arthroplasty Details the age and gender profile of people receiving hip, knee or shoulder replacement and includes information on the reasons for undergoing replacement surgery. - 2.
-Cement in Hip and Knee Arthroplasty
+1. Demographics of Hip, Knee and Shoulder Arthroplasty

+This report details the age and gender profile of people receiving hip, knee or shoulder replacement and includes information on the reasons for undergoing replacement surgery.

+2. Cement in Hip and Knee Arthroplasty

-Details the use of the different types of cement in hip and knee replacement surgery.
+This report details the use of the different types of cement in hip and knee replacement surgery.

-- Mortality of Hip and Knee
+3. Mortality of Hip and Knee Arthroplasty

-Arthroplasty

-Details the risk of dying following the different types of

-- following the different types of hip and knee replacement surgery.
+This report details the risk of dvina followina the different types of hip and knee replacement surgery.

-- Revision of Hip and Knee Arthroplasty
+4. Revision of Hip and Knee Arthroplasty

-Details the outcome of revisions of hip and knee replacements.
+This report details the outcome of revisions of hip and knee replacements.

-- Metal on Metal Bearing

-Surface in Total Conventional
+5. Metal on Metal Bearing Surface in Total Conventional Hip Arthroplasty

-Hip Arthroplasty

-Details the outcome of metal

-on metal bearings when used

-with large (greater than 32

-mm) femoral heads.
+This report details the outcome of metal on metal bearings when used with large (greater than 32 mm) femoral heads as well as information on devices with head sizes less than or equal to 32 mm.

-- Metal and Ceramic Bearing Surface in Total Conventional Hip Arthroplasty
+6. Metal and Ceramic Bearing Surface in Total Conventional Hip Arthroplasty

-Details the outcome of all metal on ceramic bearings.
+This report details the outcome of all metal on ceramic bearings.

+7. Outcome of Classes No Longer Used - Hip and Knee Arthroplasty

+This report details the outcome of classes of hip and knee replacement that are no longer used and therefore do not appear in the main report.

+AOANJRR | 2017 SUPPLEMENTARY REPORT